zowe/docs-site/docs/user-guide/ze-profiles.md

 2. Right-click your profile.
 3. Select the **Log in to Authentication Service** option.

-   You will be prompted to enter your username and password beforehand.
+   You are prompted to enter your username and password beforehand.

     The token is stored in the corresponding base profile.

 If you do not want to store your token, request from the server to end the session of your token.
 Use the **Log out from Authentication Service** feature to invalidate the token.